GitJuski/Linux-servers/h4-GJ.md

 ![update14](Screenshots/4/update14.png)

 Before closing the session I opened another terminal and connected.
 With this I had configured the keys.

+I had to draw on top of a couple of screenshots and update the names so I updated them at on February 13, 2024 at 3:09 PM.

 # References